ringcentral/ringcentral-engage-voice-embeddable-mobile/README.md

 # run Android app, make sure you have simulator or real android device ready
 npm run a

-# run IOS app, make sure you have real IOS device and paid developer ID ready
+# run IOS app, make sure you have real IOS device and paid developer ID ready,
+# and open platforms/ios with xcode and config build an debug env
 npm run i
 ```